huandu/go-clone/README.md

 ### `Wrap`, `Unwrap` and `Undo` ###

-Package `clone` provides a `Wrap`/`Unwrap` pair to protect a pointer value from any unexpected mutation.
+Package `clone` provides `Wrap`/`Unwrap` functions to protect a pointer value from any unexpected mutation.
 It's useful when we want to protect a variable which should be immutable by design, e.g. global config, the value stored in context, the value sent to a chan, etc.